Western New York

 There were a lot of bluefin tuna in the 30- to 100-pound range caught from 90 feet of water and out to The Canyons, where yellowfin tuna and mahi were both caught while trolling plastics and feathers, casting poppers to surface fish or dropping jigs into the schools marked on fish finders.
 Yellowfins, skipjacks and false albacore were reported around the Coimbra and Bacardi wrecks.
 There were no bigeyes reported as of late.

 The freshwater fishing remained surprisingly good given the warm temperatures.
 Yellow perch, sunfish and largemouth bass, along with a few chain pickerel and crappie were reported from nearly all the ponds and lakes.
 The warm water has really kicked off the weed growth, so the weed-prone lakes and ponds have been difficult to fish.

 Lake George: Jeff at FISH307 reports smallmouth action was outstanding, with the better fish found at around 25 feet and falling to crayfish, Keitech baits and Senkos.
 Lake trout were, somewhat surprisingly, suspended 20 feet down over 100-120 feet at last check.
 Some landlocked salmon were reported as well.

 Great Sacandaga Lake: Bass were hitting pretty well around the docks.
 Not hearing a lot on walleye.

 Saratoga Lake: It’s pretty much a largemouth game in the salad these days.
 Saratoga Tackle and Archery has its final two Tuesday night bass tournaments Aug.
 23 and 30.

 Southeastern New York

-St. Lawrence River: Northern pike were providing the most consistent action, but they may be found in deeper water with the warm temps.
+St. Lawrence River: Northern pike were active around the weeds.
+Bass may be found in a bit deeper water.
+Not hearing much on muskies.